cmcghan/vagrant-fmr2016/README.md

 # vagrant-fmr2016
 Vagrantfile for setting up a VM for the fmr2016 challenge (includes installation scripts) -- see [github.com/fmrchallenge/fmrbenchmark](https://github.com/fmrchallenge/fmrbenchmark)

+Note that I'm currently a couple versions behind the latest fmrbenchmark, and that the fmrbenchmark repository itself has its own Vagrantfile for installation (see: [github.com/fmrchallenge/fmrbenchmark/remote/Vagrantfile](https://github.com/fmrchallenge/fmrbenchmark/blob/master/remote/Vagrantfile)).
+The official script is slightly more lightweight than mine, in that my scripts both install the dependencies **and** do a full installation of the fmrbenchmark code... at least for the older version (fmrbenchmark-0.0.1) code.

 Installation
 ============